-The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation, as defined for participants who meet the eligibility requirements.
+The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation, as defined, for participants who meet the eligibility requirements.
 The initial automatic enrollment percentage automatically increases each year in 1% increments up to a maximum of 8%.
-The maximum allowable salary reduction contribution by a participant is 40% for pre-tax annual compensation, as defined in the Plan document.
+The maximum allowable reduction contribution by a participant is 40% of pre-tax annual compensation, as defined in the Plan document.
 Participants may elect to change their contribution rate and salary reduction agreement as often as daily.
-Effective January 1, 2022, the Plan allows participants to designate all or a portion of their contributions as after-tax Roth contributions.
-In accordance with the Internal Revenue Code ("IRC"), as amended, the maximum amount that a participant may contribute under the Plan was \$20,500 and \$19,500 for 2022 and 2021, respectively.
+For both 2022 and 2021, pre-tax contributions could be made up to the Puerto Rico Department of Treasury limit of \$15,000.
 Participants may also roll over certain amounts representing distributions from other qualified retirement plans prior to becoming eligible to participate in the Plan.
 Eligible associates may contribute to the Plan following 28 days of employment.
-For any participant who (i) is age 21 and (ii) has completed one year of employment with 1,000 hours of service, the Company makes a matching contribution in an amount equal to 100 percent of employees' elective contributions up to the first 1% and 50% on the next 5% of the employees' compensation (subject to certain limitations) and matching contributions fully vest after two years of service.
+For any participant who (i) is age 21 and (ii) has completed one year of employment with 1,000 hours of service, the Company makes a matching contribution in an amount equal to 100 percent of employees' pre-tax contributions up to the first 1% and 50% on the next 5% of the employees' compensation (subject to certain limitations) and matching contributions fully vest after two years of service.
 The Company's matching contributions are made in cash per pay period and invested in accordance with the participants' investment elections.
-Additional contributions may be made at the discretion of the Company and are subject to certain limitations.
-No additional contributions were made for 2022 or 2021.
-Participants who have attained the age of 50 may make catch-up contributions of up to \$6,500 in 2022 and 2021, as defined by the Plan.
-These contributions are not eligible for matching contributions b
+Additional contributions may be made at the discretion of the age of 50 may make catch-up contributions of up to \$1,500 in both 2022 and 2021, as defined by the Plan.
+These contributions are not eligible for matching contributions by the Company.